grab/engineering-blog/_posts/2019-11-21-domain-driven-development-in-golang.md

 excerpt: "Are you curious how we quickly enabled our partners to self-service using our platform?
 Have you wondered how some teams at Grab implemented domain-driven development while using Golang?
 Read this blog post to know more."
 ---

-Partnerships have always been core to Grab’s super app strategy.
+Partnerships have always been core to Grab’s superapp strategy.
 We believe in collaborating with partners who are the best in what they do - combining their expertise with what we’re good at so that we can bring high-quality new services to our consumers, at the same time create new opportunities for the merchant and driver-partners in our ecosystem.

 That’s why we launched GrabPlatform last year.
 To make it easier for partners to either integrate Grab into their services, or integrate their services into Grab.